R Advanced

 df %>% filter(score > 70 & grade == 11)

-Both methods provide flexibility; you can choose whichever method is based on your workflow and readability needs.
+Both methods provide flexibility; you can choose whichever method suits your workflow and readability needs.

 Recent Posts